nudaltsova/ReproducibleResearch1/PA1_template.md

 names(admMissCount) <- c("date", "count")
 ```

-1. The total no of missing in the dataset is 2302 Data gaps are distributd per days, i.e. there are 61 days totally missed from the experiment, those days are:
+1. The total no of missing entries in the dataset is 2302 Data gaps are distributd per days, i.e. there are 61 days totally missed from the experiment, those days are:

 ```r